ibexa/documentation-user/docs/content_model.md

 They represent three categories of Content Types that you can create (see [Content Types](site_organization/organizing_the_site.md#content-types)).

+!!! note

+    When you browse the Media library, you can perform basic image editing functions by using an [Image Editor](editing_images.md).

 ### Content browser

 During your work with [[= product_name_oss =]] you might need to select content from the Repository.